-The Marine Corps Reserve is organized under the Commander, United States Marine Corps Forces Reserve.
-The mission of the Marine Corps Reserve is to provide trained units and qualified individuals to be available for active duty in time of war or national emergency and at such other times as national security may require.
-Marine

-Corps Reserve aviation support is organized and employed in the same manner as in the active forces.
+The Commander, United States Marine Corps Forces Reserve organizes the Marine Corps Reserves.
+The mission of the Marine Corps Reserve is to provide trained units and qualified individuals available for active duty in a time of war or national emergency, and when national security requires.
+Marine Corps Reserve aviation support is organized and employed in the same manner as active forces.
 Reserve Component aviation support units are capable of independent, task-organized logistic support as an element of a MAGTF.
-The MAGTF commander can integrate Reserve Component assets into the MAGTF's ACE in the same manner and with the same ease as active assets.
-The structure of the Marine Corps Reserve predominantly reflects the active operating forces.
-The Marine Corps Reserve is organized into individual augmentation detachments that are assigned to an operating force's higher headquarters (HHQ) and throughout the supporting establishment when activated.
+The MAGTF commander can integrate Reserve Component assets into the MAGTF's ACE in the same manner and ease as active assets.
+The structure of the Marine Corps Reserve predominantly reflects active operating forces.
+The Marine Corps Reserve is organized into individual augmented detachments that are assigned to an operating force's higher headquarters (HHQ) and throughout the supporting establishment when activated.
 Actual employment of the Marine Corps Reserve's assets is situation driven.
 Marine Corps Reserve AVLOG can-

-- Reinforce active operating forces.

-- Augment active operating forces and supporting establishment activities including remainbehind equipment and fleet replacement squadron support.
+- Reinforce active operating forces. - Augment active operating forces and supporting establishment activities including remainbehind equipment and fleet replacement squadron support.

-- Form MAGTFs for service with the fleet.

 Marine Corps Reserve logistic capabilities and responsibilities are comparable to the logistic capabilities and responsibilities of their active counterparts.
 The Marine Corps Reserve can augment and reinforce any major operation in which Marine forces operate.
-Combatant commanders exercise combatant command (command authority) over assigned Marine Corps Reserve forces when mobilized or ordered to active duty (other than for training).
+Combatant commanders exercise combatant command (command authority) over assigned Marine Corps Reserve forces when mobilized or ordered to active duty.